Review | The ‘Halo’ TV show is violent, gritty and starts on the right foot

 Two episodes in, “Halo” doesn’t do enough to distinguish itself beyond the buffet of science fiction television but no other show promises as many visual, alien delights.
 The halls of High Charity, the Covenant mother ship, are outfitted like a monastery, or a freakier, larger version of Kim Kardashian’s Belgian-inspired Los Angeles mansion.
 It’s tacky and threatening, and also unforgettable.

-As far as pulpy science fiction goes, “Halo” fill the hole it was always meant to fit.
+As far as pulpy science fiction goes, “Halo” fills the hole it was always meant to fit.
 Fans of the game can take comfort that characters stay true to the source material, while offering just enough early twists to make us question what’s next.
 Anyone new to the “Halo” universe can expect a gruff, war-ready and so-far-simple space opera with enough to chew on for at least the next few episodes.
 For now, it’s enough to wonder what kind of man the Master Chief decides he will be.